1956 Winter Olympics: Ice hockey

 The eighth Olympic ice hockey tournament also served as both the European and World Championships.
 Split into three pools before the tournament, the ten participating nations began by playing each team in their pool in a round robin format.
 The top two teams from each pool advanced to the final round, with the remaining teams played in a consolation group for 7th through 10th places.
 Canada, Czechoslovakia, and the Soviet Union took first place in their preliminary pools with undefeated records.
 Germany, the United States, and Sweden took second place in their pools.

 An important early matchup of the final round was the game between Canada and the United States.
 The Canadians had never lost to the US in Olympic play prior to that game.
 In what was considered a tremendous upset, the United States defeated Canada 4–1.
-The Americans, who placed fourth at the 1955 World Ice Hockey Championships and were not expected to medal, then faced the USSR, who won the tournament in 1954 and took silver in 1955 behind Canada, in a game that would eventually make the difference in the gold medal.
-The Russian team was leading only 1–0 late into the third period but then scored three in quick succession, overwhelming the underdogs and winning the match 4–0.
+The Americans, who placed fourth at the 1955 Ice Hockey World Championships and were not expected to medal, then faced the USSR, who won the tournament in 1954 and took silver in 1955 behind Canada, in a game that would eventually make the difference in the gold medal.
+The Soviet team was leading only 1–0 late into the third period but then scored three in quick succession, overwhelming the underdogs and winning the match 4–0.
 The USSR then played Canada, who still had a chance to win the gold if they defeated the Soviets, and won 2–0 despite being dramatically outshot in the first and second periods.
 The USSR won gold, the United States surprisingly took silver and Canada, with their two losses, earned bronze, their worst result to date in Olympic play.